Massachusetts Regulators Continue to Allow Betting on Mike Tyson-Jake Paul Fight

 Steffen said the MGC reached out to other legal U.S. sports betting states for guidance on allowing Jake Paul vs. Mike Tyson odds on this event, which many decided they were.

 However, he said Colorado had specific rules that wouldn’t allow betting markets for Tyson-Paul.
-Despite having rules allowing ABC bouts, Pennsylvania and Vermont chose to prohibit event wagering because of the 31-year age gap between the boxers.
+Despite having rules allowing ABC bouts, Pennsylvania chose to prohibit event wagering because of the 31-year age gap between the boxers.

 Nebraska regulators decided to amend their sports wagering rules to allow the exhibition fight’s markets to be offered in the Cornhusker State, Steffen said.